hongtao-wu/hongtao-wu.github.io/_pages/about.md

 * PG Scholarship of HKUST(GZ), 2022-2024
 * Oral Presentation (3.97%) in ACM International Conference on Multimedia (ACM MM), 2024
 * First-Class Scholarship of Tianjin University, 2022
-* Excellent Conclusion of National College Students’ Innovation& Entrepreneurship Training Program, 2021
+* Excellent Conclusion of National College Students’ Innovation and Entrepreneurship Training Program, 2021
 * Outstanding graduate of Zhenhai High School of Zhejiang, 2018